University and College Union: UCU Independent Broad Left

+UCU Left

+UCU Left described itself as "committed to building a democratic, accountable campaigning union which aims to mobilise and involve members in defending and improving our pay and conditions and defending progressive principles of education".
+It has been criticised for having "always been controlled by the Socialist Workers Party".

+Other sub-groups

 Anti-casualisation network

 UCU Anti-casualisation network is a group of activists within the union who are focused on reducing casualisation.
 Its voice has increased in recent years, including calls to national UCU to strike over casualisation issues instead of, or as well as, over pay.